Online colleges in Indiana are abundant as the state is highly committed to establishing one of the best higher education systems in the country.

 Overview of Higher Education in Indiana

-In Indiana, there are 75 degree-granting institutions, according to the National Center for Education Statistics.
-Of those, 16 are public schools, while 43 are private non-profit and 16 are private for-profit.
+In Indiana, there are 66 degree-granting institutions, according to the National Center for Education Statistics.
+Of those, 16 are public schools, while 40 are private non-profit and 10 are private for-profit.

-The out-of-state costs may be lower for residents of nearby Midwestern states, however.
-Indiana is a member of the Midwest Student Exchange Program (MSEP), which allows students to enroll at public universities within the 9 participating states for no more than 150% of the in-state tuition rate.
-This opens the door to a greater selection of degree programs and courses, particularly for online students.
+The out-of-state costs may be lower for residents of nearby Midwestern states, though.
+Indiana is a member of the Midwest Student Exchange Program (MSEP), which allows qualifying students to enroll at public universities within the 9 participating states for no more than 150% of the in-state tuition rate.

 Employment Outlook for College Graduates in Indiana